 As we reached Grand Park, there were acres of white tents set up with tables manned by political action groups so people could sign up sign up to volunteer or donate to causes.

-Celebrities and politicians in droves
+Celebrities and politicians in attendance

 I came to the 2018 Women’s March by myself, which made it easier to maneuver the crowd and squeezed my way closer to the front of City Hall where a stage was set up.
 It was still hard to see and hear but I listened to speeches by Scarlett Johannson, Viola Davis, Lupita Nyong’o, Rob Reiner, Allison Janney, Olivia Munn and songs sung by Adina Mendel and Melissa Ethridge.

-For me, this transcends party lines
+For me, this protest transcends party lines

 People speaking their minds and journalism matters.
 Preserve the freedom of the press and get the facts from reliable sources.
 Elect more women to government.
 Do what you can to help others and volunteer.